-5.1 Diss High School adheres to child protection procedures that have been agreed locally through the Norfolk Safeguarding Children Partnership.
-Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Local Assessment Protocol and the Norfolk Continuum of Need Guidance.

-5.2 Every member of staff including volunteers working with children at our school are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+- 5.1 Diss High School adheres to child protection procedures that have been agreed locally through the Norfolk Safeguarding Children Partnership.
+Where we identify children and families in need of support, we will carry out our responsibilities in accordance with Norfolk Continuum of Need Guidance. - 5.2 Every member of staff including volunteers working with children at our school are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child and have a responsibility to take action as outline in this policy.